 - Nausea and vomiting are accompanied by pain or a severe headache, especially if you haven't had this type of headache before

-- You're unable to eat or drink anything for 12 hours or your child hasn't been able to keep liquids down for eight hours
+- You're unable to eat or drink for 12 hours or your child hasn't been able to keep liquids down for eight hours

 - You have signs or symptoms of dehydration — excessive thirst, dry mouth, infrequent urination, dark-colored urine and weakness, dizziness or lightheadedness upon standing